dhiman-halder/agent-rag-tool/README.md

 # AI Agent RAG Tool

-This project demonstrates the use of LangGraph to create a agent that integrates tools like Tavily search, RAG fetch and OpenAI's GPT models.
+This project demonstrates the use of LangGraph to create a agent that integrates with tools like Tavily search and a Vector DB retriever.

 ## Requirements
 - Python 3.8 or higher